salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 Nodes carrying a `stage=N` (inherited by the subtree) are wrapped in a grey `#F5F5F5` box grown to fit, one per **(section, stage)** group — the same banding the hand-drawn map uses.
-Titles come from the `stage1`..`stage5` tsv keys (`1 step` / `1 этап` / `步骤 1`), which `extract.py` reads from the map's frames.
+Titles come from the `stage1`..`stage5` tsv keys (`1 step` / `1 этап` / `步骤 1`).
 A gap is inserted between stage bands so the boxes don't touch.
 No directive is needed — just annotate the subtree roots.

 ### Explicit frames — `frame [id] title=<key> [contains=a,b]`